Prayer of Examen

 God wants us to be present where we are.
 He invites us to see and to hear what is around us and, through it all, discern the footprints of the Holy.
 Richard Foster

 The Examen invites us to recognize God’s Presence in every moment of our lives.
 As we lean in – learning to listen for His still small Voice and to discern the work of His Hands – our faith strengthens and grows.
 Ignatius of Loyola wrote, “All the things in this world are gifts of God, created for us, to be the means by which we can come to know him better, love him more surely and serve him more faithfully.”
 Through the daily invitation of Examen, we reflect and remember, as our relationship with One who calls us into His loving embrace deepens and grows.
-Our FREE, printable pdf provides a Place to Begin, Questions To Get You Started, and The Five Steps Of The Examen.

 The practice of breath prayers helps you connect more deeply and more intimately with God.
 Breath prayers are powerful, short prayers said in one breath, often only 5-7 words in length and quietly repeating a phrase for several minutes allowing the words to merge with one’s breathing.
 The idea is to pick a meaningful phrase and repeat it until it become part of your very being.